 FNB Soccer City Stadium

-In conclusion, football plays a significant role in promoting international relations between countries because of its popularity over the world.
+Football plays a significant role in promoting international relations between countries because of its popularity over the world.
 For instance, the International Olympic Committee has more than 200 member countries, more than the total number of UN member states that has 192 member countries.
-Further, football plays a vital role in impacting international relations as it brings people all over the world through media and technology, where people sit and watch major football matches such as FIFA World Cup at the same time.
-Thus, football paves the way for people to display their nation's believed superiority to their counterparts.
+Further, football plays a vital role in impacting international relations as it brings together people all over the world through media and technology, where people sit and watch major football matches such as FIFA World Cup at the same time.

 The Largest Football (Soccer) Stadiums In The World